 Be sure to stick to these human foods during the holiday season.
 Your Thanksgiving dog will thank you!

 Have you shared Thanksgiving foods with your dog before?
-Please tell us the comments!
+Tell us on the Wide Open Pets Facebook page!